hectornieto/pypro4sail/README.md

 ## Basic Contents
 ### High-level modules
 - *.src/pyPro4SAIL.py*
-> Runs the coupled Prospect5+4SAIL to estimate the canopy directional reflectance factor and 4SAIL to estimate the land-leaving broadband thermal radiance
+> Runs the coupled Prospect5+4SAIL to estimate the canopy directional reflectance factor and 4SAIL to estimate the land-leaving broadband thermal radiance.

 ### Low-level modules
 The low-level modules in this project are aimed at providing customisation and more flexibility in running TSEB.
-The following modules are included
+The following modules are included.

 - *.src/Prospect5.py*
 > core functions for running Prospec4 Leaf Radiative Transfer Model.